CLOTHING, COLORS & STYLING TIPS FOR HEADSHOTS

 -

 Avoid super low cut necklines if you don't want to reveal cleavage, and sleeveless tops if you don't like your arms.
-Showing too much skin can steal attention from your face, and may bug you over the long term.

 Hair & Makeup